Bio - Short / One Pager

 In 2011 the Assemblée parlementaire de la francophonie internationale (the association of the world’s French parliaments) conferred upon Bernard the title of Chevalier (Knight) of the Ordre de la Pléiade - in recognition of his international efforts in both the visual arts and the French fact.

-In 2019, Laurentian University awards Bernard with the title of Doctor es arts (honoris causa) for his efforts in the area of the visual arts as well as his dedication to the French fact.
+In 2019, Laurentian University awards Bernard an Honourary Doctorate with the title of Doctor es arts (honoris causa) for his efforts in the area of the visual arts as well as his dedication to the French fact.
+In the same year, the city of Ottawa awards him the Order of Ottawa medal.

 The biography of the artist appears in the Canadian Who's Who and A Dictionary of Canadian Artists.
 Bernard Poulin is represented by agents in Paris France, Bermuda, Kelowna, Ottawa and Sudbury.
 For more information please visit : www.bernardpoulin.com